-The landscape we see today is the product of past and current land management activities with farming, grouse moor management, forestry and renewable energy generation shaping the way the land now looks.
+The landscape we see today is the product of past and current land management activities.
+Farming, grouse moors, forestry and renewable energy generation all shapes the way the land now looks.

 Farming in the uplands

-Farming is predominant across much of the UK uplands, with beef cattle, sheep farming and localised pockets of dairy farming the main farming activity.
+Farming is common across much of the UK uplands, with beef cattle, sheep farming and localised pockets of dairy farming the main activities.

-The scale of farming operations, choice of livestock and farming practice is determined by a variety of factors including the extent and quality of enclosed land, the nature and availability of unenclosed land, the market, agricultural policy and local tradition.
+The scale of farming operations, choice of livestock, and farming practice is determined by a variety of factors.
+These include the extent and quality of enclosed land, rough and common grazing land, the market, agricultural policy, and local tradition.

 The quality of land

-Most upland farms typically have an area of enclosed land (in-bye), managed as pastures and meadows and a larger area of unenclosed land (often in the form of rights to graze common land).
-Depending on individual circumstance, upland farmers may also have access to other land.
+Most upland farms typically have an area of enclosed land (in-bye), managed as pastures and meadows and a larger area of unenclosed land (often in the form of rough grazing or rights to graze common land).
+Depending on individual circumstances, upland farmers may also have access to other land.

-The quality and area of unenclosed land is highly variable often including a mix of peatland habitats (eg blanket bog), dwarf shrub heath and acid grassland.
-Throughout the Highlands and Islands of Scotland, major areas of land are managed as croft land (typically a small area of enclosed land with grazing rights to an area of larger common grazing).
+The quality and area of unenclosed land is highly variable, often including a mix of peatland habitats (eg blanket bog), dwarf shrub heath, acid grassland and scrub Throughout the Highlands and Islands of Scotland, major areas of land are managed as croft land (typically a small area of enclosed land with grazing rights to an area of larger common grazing).

-Across Northern England, particularly the Peak District, Pennines and North York Moors much of the unenclosed land is managed for grouse shooting whereas in Scotland, much of the unenclosed land is managed for grouse shooting and/or deer stalking.
+Across northern England, particularly the Peak District, Pennines and North York Moors, much of the unenclosed land is managed for grouse shooting.
+In Scotland, much of the unenclosed land is managed for grouse shooting and/or deer stalking.

 Hill farm economics